jkutner/lein-jruby/README.md

 # lein-jruby

-This is a [Leiningen](https://github.com/technomancy/leiningen "Leiningen") plugin that allows you to run JRuby commands from a project.
+This is a [Leiningen](https://github.com/technomancy/leiningen "Leiningen") plugin that allows you to run JRuby commands from a Leiningen project.

 ## Configuration